andreaspe76/Portfolio_Project_2/README.md

 - __Testing__

 - The game was tested using both desktop and mobile devices.
-- I have confirmed that the results are always coorect.
+- I have confirmed that the results are always correct.
 - I have confirmed that the accessibility, readability and performance of the game in both desktop and mobile devices is good, using the lighthouse dev tools.